Our Affiliation to USC

 In May, 57 proposed members, 25 Pilot Committee members, and 14 professional candidates, a total of 96 names were submitted to the Association.
 At this time the Pilot Committee also drafted a set of by-laws.
 On October 23, 1969 the Association of Trojan Leagues chartered their third organization, the Trojan League of San Diego County.

-Today there are seven Trojan Leagues totaling X members throughout Southern California.
-These seven leagues comprise the Association of Trojan Leagues, whose mission is to advance the goals of the University of Southern California and its Alumni Association by supporting the Leagues and serving as an ambassador for the University and the collective voice for all the Leagues.
+Today there are seven Trojan Leagues throughout Southern California, whose mission is to advance the goals of the University of Southern California and its Alumni Association by supporting the Leagues and serving as an ambassador for the University and the collective voice for all the Leagues.